 Tenant social service agencies must maintain their NCSS membership and IPC status throughout the lease period.

-NCSS currently administers CSFS premises at seven sites listed below:
+NCSS currently administers CSFS premises at six sites listed below:

 The CSFS premises at Tiong Bahru Central Plaza and Chinatown Point were developed under a social service hub concept where tenant social service agencies share the use and jointly manage common facilities such as meeting, counselling and